jspecify/jspecify/docs/docs/spec.md

     > Note that the receiver parameter root type is also unrecognized.

+-   the type of the field corresponding to an enum constant

+    > In source code, there is nowhere in the Java grammar for the type of an enum constant to be written.
+Still, enum constants have a type, which is made explicitly visible in the compiled class file.

 -   any component of the type after the `instanceof` [type comparison operator][JLS 15.20.2]